alebsys/ngraph/README.md

 # ngraph - Active TCP Connections Collector

-`ngraph` is a metrics collector tool designed to work in conjunction with [node_exporter](https://github.com/prometheus/node_exporter).
+`ngraph` is a metrics exporter.
 Its primary goal is to provide information about existing network connections on a machine, which can then be utilized to build a graph of network interactions within your infrastructure.

 ## Installation